 Who should I speak to for advice?

 If it's a specific subject question, then your teacher.
-If it's a general question about options, please come to Reception and ask for Mr Scott or email headteacher@nghs.org.uk if you prefer.
+If it's a general question about options, please contact Miss Davies in the first instance.
+Her office is by the old Reception.

 How do I select my options?